 Bladder Control

 Strengthening your pelvic muscles can improve your ability to hold urine, reducing leaks and frequent trips to the bathroom.
-According to Cleveland Clinic, biofeedback and other exercises can help over 75% of those with pelvic floor dysfunction.
+According to the Cleveland Clinic, biofeedback and other exercises can help over 75% of those with pelvic floor dysfunction.

 Bowel Control